 What is also clear is what I want to keep doing more of, like frequent family dinners, walks with friends, Sunday afternoons spent reading a book, and baking fresh bread.
 Life will get busier again, but crafting these simple pleasures into it will calm the craziness.

-So as you take time to envision your life post-pandemic, reflect back on the positives of this time.
+So as you take time to envision your post-pandemic normal, reflect back on the positives of this time.
 Consider what you don’t miss at all.
 Then, start to craft what you want your new normal to be.

 The best day of your life is the one on which you decide your life is your own.
 No apologies or excuses.
 No one to lean on, rely on, or blame.
 The gift is yours – it is an amazing journey – and you alone are responsible for the quality of it.
 This is the day your life really begins.Bob Moawad